HomeArticles

 run: npm run test:e2e

-E2E tests will not start until wait-for-deployment resolves, and wait-for-deployment will not resolve until Cloudflare confirms the deployment is complete.
+E2E tests will not start until wait-for-deployment resolves, and wait-for-deployment will not resolve until the Cloudflare Pages check run is completed successfully.

 How the polling works

-Under the hood, the action calls the Cloudflare API endpoint:
+Under the hood, the action calls the GitHub Checks API endpoint for the current commit:

-The action loops on a configurable interval and exits as soon as a terminal status is reached, or once the timeout expires.
+The action polls every 15 seconds for up to 2 minutes and exits as soon as a terminal status is reached, or once the timeout expires.

 References